 Researchers at the University of South Australia Precision Health Center analyzed genetic analysis data from 294,514 UK Biobanks to determine the causal relationship between blood vitamin D levels and dementia.
 The results showed that people with vitamin D blood levels of 25 nmol/L had a 54% higher risk of dementia than those with 50 nmol/L.

 Conversely, can vitamin D supplementation prevent dementia?
-Raising the vitamin D blood level from 25 nmol/L to 50 nmol/L could prevent 17% of dementia patients.
+Raising the vitamin D blood level from 25 nmol/L to 50 nmol/L might prevent 17% of dementia patients.
 People with vitamin D deficiency had smaller brains and a higher risk of dementia and stroke.
 This suggests that there is a genetic causal relationship between vitamin D deficiency and dementia.

 The results of this study were published in ‘The American Journal of Clinical Nutrition’.

-“How Vitamin D Protects Brain Health
+“How Vitamin D Protects Brain Health”

 Pharmacist Jeong-seok Oh explained three biological mechanisms by which vitamin D protects brain health.